|Nutrition Facts (per serving)|

 Combine ground beef, onion, bacon, Worcestershire sauce, breadcrumbs, egg, salt, and pepper.
 Mix with hands until blended.

-Shape the ground beef mixture into 4 to 6 burgers and dust them lightly with the flour.
+Shape the ground beef mixture into 6 equal size burgers.
+Sprinkle the burgers evenly on both sides with the flour.

-Oil the grill grate and heat half of it to high heat or about 400 F to 450 F. The other half of the grill should be low heat.
+Oil the grill grates.
+Heat half the burners to medium-high heat, about 400 F to 470 F. The other half of the grill should be low heat, about 200 F to 275 F.

-Place the burgers on the high heat side and cook for about 2 minutes on each side, or until well browned.
-Move them to the low heat area and continue to cook for another 3 to 5 minutes, or until done as desired.
+Place the burgers on the medium-high heat side and cook until well-browned, about 2 minutes on each side.
+Move them to the low heat side and continue to cook to desired doneness, 3 to 5 minutes more.

 Pan Grilled or Baked Burgers